“Welsh Rabbit … Autocrat of the Lunch Table …. It Scorns All Alliance…”

 Foods have long been the subject of literary appreciation.
-Fruits, vegetables, and many prepared dishes have been eulogized, as have many drinks: wine pre-eminently but also beer, cider, and more.
-Even Coke has been spotlit by the literary pen – poet Frank O’Hara’s.
+Fruits, vegetables, and many prepared dishes have been eulogized, as have drinks, wine pre-eminently but also beer, cider, and more.
+Even Coca-Cola was immortalized by the New York-based poet Frank O’Hara.

-A few years ago Stacey Harwood of Saveur magazine gave her 13 favourite pieces of food poetry.
-Sample names include Virgil, Ben Jonson, Elizabeth Bishop, W.H.
+A few years ago, Stacey Harwood of Saveur stated her 13 favourite pieces of food poetry.
+Names ranged from Virgil to Ben Jonson, Elizabeth Bishop, and W.H.
 Auden.

 In 2012, Kevin Young issued The Hungry Ear: Poems of Food and Drink.
-It collects encomia on food and drink in bardic form.
-Many names are equally well-known, for example Yeats, Beaudelaire, Heaney, Wilbur, H.D., Ginsberg.
-Young provides many contributions himself, in the form of an ode series.
+It collects tributes to food and drink in bardic form.
+Luminaries such as Yeats, Beaudelaire, Heaney, Wilbur, H.D., and Ginsberg are featured.
+Young provides contributions himself in the form of his ode series.
 Ode to Chicken is one.

-The ineluctable fact of food and drink in human life attracts interest of the visual arts, as well.
-One need only think of still-lifes of table offerings that range from soup to nuts.
-Perhaps the difficulty of many artists to provide satisfactory hearth and home inclines them to a keener appreciation of life’s eatables.
-But also, or in many cases, it’s an example of a heightened sensibility, or a different one anyway.
+The ineluctable fact of food and drink in human affairs attracts interest from the visual arts, as well.
+One need only think of still lifes or the backdrops to many Impressionist and other paintings.
+Perhaps the difficulty for many artists of providing satisfactory hearth and home inclines them to a keener appreciation of good things to eat and drink?
+But surely too artistic appraisal of the comestible has its own impetus, its own rewards.

-So, one way or another, artists of all types have not ignored the quotidian of food.
+So, one way or another, artists of all types have not ignored the quotidian fact of food.
 Even the general culture knows the signal examples, Charles Lamb’s ode to roast pig, say.
-In his book, Kevin Young was so taken with artistic expression of the edible porcine, he thought the book should contain a section just on that topic, although space limitations seemed to preclude this.
+Andy Warhol’s soup cans, Jasper John’s Ballantine Ale tins.

-Yesterday, I asked if people know what Welsh Rabbit is, and gave my thoughts on the venerable dish.
-I can add more, as follows.
-In his 1899 Welsh Rabbit at Hildreth’s, the American Charles N. Miller delivered a high panegyric on his cheesy subject.
-It’s well written and wryly funny, not a poem but a short essay.
-Hopefully future collections of arty paeans to food and drink will see fit to include Miller’s work which seems inexplicably overlooked to date.
+Yesterday, I asked if people knew what Welsh Rabbit is, and related my thoughts on the venerable dish.
+I can add more.
+In his 1899 Welsh Rabbit at Hildreth’s, American Charles N. Miller delivered a high panegyric on the cheesy (not!) subject.
+It is wryly funny, not a poem but a short essay.
+Hopefully a future collection of arty paeans to food and drink will include Miller’s work, inexplicably overlooked to date.

-Yet, if various pig parts, Quebec’s poutine, Buffalo chicken wings, and earthy kale can rise to world foodie prominence, why not Welsh Rabbit?
-Particularly as it admits of endless variations, is not expensive, and suits high society (pace Miller) or any other rank you like.
+Yet, if various pig parts, poutine, Buffalo chicken wings, earthy kale, and poke bowls can rise to world prominence, why not Welsh Rabbit?
+Particularly as it admits of endless variations, is not expensive, and can please peasant and peer.

-Call the new culinary star Le Welsh if you want.
-Things always sound better in culinary French, or bastardized French.
+Call the phoenix Le Welsh if you want.
+Things always sound better in French, or bastardized French.

 Rabbit of Wales: the happening menus of the world await your bounding entrance.
-I see you studded with truffle, with kale, with Berkshire bacon, strewn with gold dust in resorts of the super-rich, or served plain Jane.
-The cheese used will include cloth-wrapped Somerset cheddar, Ontario’s cheddar, New York or the Irish brands, and other of the English hard cheeses.
+I see you studded with truffle, with kale, with Berkshire bacon, strewn with gold dust on yachts and in other resorts of the super-rich, and served plain Jane.
+Your base will include cloth-wrapped Somerset cheddar, Ontario cheddar, New York’s or Irish brands, Cantal, and it will go on.

 A hyper-authentic variety will employ Welsh cheddar.
-I’ve mentioned before that Costco distributes an excellent brand through its vast network.
+Costco in Canada distributes an excellent example through its vast network.
 I see a truly Welsh Rabbit singing with the lush zing of a Tom Jones.